-The BER Data Center (BDC) calls for a centralized data and mid-range computational infrastructure to address exponential growth in data volumes due to improvements in instrument resolution, laboratory automation, and model complexity and increases in the rate of data generation within BER programs.
-BER's focus on systems science leads to the creation of data spanning from molecular to global spatial scales, nanoseconds to decadal temporal scales, and across experimental, observational, and computational sources.
-Integration of these heterogenous data sources is essential to address BER's systems science focus and scientific grand challenges, thus there is a need to develop either a centralized data computational infrastructure or interconnected data stores that are integrated with mid-range computing capabilities to support complex workflows for analysis and simulation as well as archiving, managing, and visualizing experimental, observational, and model data, and metadata.
+The BER Data Center is envisioned as a centralized data and mid-range computational infrastructure for tackling the data challenges of BER's biological, Earth, and environmental research programs.
+The volume and rate of BER-generated data are growing exponentially due to improvements in instrument resolution, advances in laboratory automation, and increased model complexity.
+BER's focus on systems science leads to the creation of data that span across molecular to global spatial scales; nanoseconds to decadal temporal scales; and experimental, observational, and computational sources.
+Integration of these heterogeneous data sources is essential to address BER's systems science focus and scientific grand challenges.
+Thus, there is a need to develop either a centralized data computational infrastructure or interconnected data stores that are integrated with mid-range computing capabilities to support complex workflows for analysis and simulation as well as archiving, managing, and visualizing experimental, observational, and model data along with metadata.

-A BDC will promote harmonization of data management and analysis services-including the use of artificial intelligence and machine learning approaches-across BER's diverse scientific community, which ranges from molecular biologists to earth system modelers.
+A BER data facility will promote harmonization of data management and analysis services (including the use of artificial intelligence and machine learning approaches) across BER's diverse scientific community, which ranges from molecular biologists to Earth system modelers.
 The facility will enable BER-supported researchers to easily schedule and use different infrastructure capabilities; support the integration and management of models, experiments, and data across a hierarchy of scales and complexity; and accelerate the pace of scientific discovery and predictive understanding of biological systems and Earth systems.
 The purpose of this facility is not to replace existing BER data resources but rather to serve as an integrating hub, expediting data sharing across multidisciplinary teams of researchers and enabling development of collaborative workflows.
-The data center will coordinate data management, mid-range computing resources, and analysis efforts at BER supported facilities and across large programs.
-It will also develop new capabilities to create an integrated data and mid-range computing facility that facilitates the analysis and synthesis of data for complex and multidisciplinary research efforts across BER.
-The need for this capability was highlighted in the BERAC 2018 Scientific User Facilities report7.
+The data center will coordinate data management, mid-range computing resources, and analysis efforts at BER-supported facilities and across large programs, as well as develop new capabilities, to create an integrated data and mid-range computing facility that facilitates the analysis and synthesis of data for complex and multidisciplinary research efforts across BER.
+The need for this capability was highlighted in the Scientific User Research Facilities and Biological and Environmental Research report (BERAC 2018).